mcohen97/moove-it-challenge/README.md

 2. Install the project's dependencies.

-In the root directory open the terminal and execute the following command:
+In the server and client directories open the terminal and execute the following command in each one:

 ```
 bundle install
 ```

-3. Edit the .env file in the root folder, and configure the environment variables: Port number, thread pool size and length of purge interval.
+3. Edit the .env file in the server folder, and configure the environment variables: Port number, thread pool size and length of purge interval.

 ```
 PORT = ...